realumhelp/Creality-K1-and-K1-Max_wiki/Install-Rooted-Firmware.md

 <br />

+> [!NOTE]
-<u>Note:</u> Firmwares works on K1 and K1 Max, the detection of the correct printer being carried out by the firmware.
+> Firmwares works on K1 and K1 Max, the detection of the correct printer being carried out by the firmware.

 <br />